KARTIKEYKEWLANI/Employee-Support-System/README.md

 - Attachments are stored locally under `app.storage.dir`.
 - SLA timers are set per priority using `app.sla.low-hours`, `app.sla.medium-hours`, and `app.sla.high-hours`.
 - Tags, search filters, attachments, SLA info, and CSV export are available in the admin UI.
-- Users are soft-deactivated (not hard deleted) and tickets are archived/restored.
+- Users are soft-deactivated (not hard deleted) and approval are archived/restored.
 - Roles include `ROLE_ADMIN`, `ROLE_AGENT` (support staff), and `ROLE_USER` (customers).